Divorce or Dissolution of Marriage

 Child Support and Custody / Timesharing

 Incident to a divorce or the establishment of paternity, a parenting plan will be issued (either by agreement or by the Court).
-This plan will address the responsibilities and decision making each parent has, as well as the specific times that each parent will spend with the children.
-This is often the biggest fight in a family law matter, which is why an attorney could be pivotal to your case.
-There are many types of schedules that may be adopted that range from multi week exchanges to daily exchanges.
-What is best for your family will depend on your circumstances, and the best interests of the children.
-Let an attorney help you figure this out.
+This plan will address the responsibilities and decision-making each parent has, as well as the specific times that each parent will spend with the children.
+This is often the biggest fight in a family law matter, which is why a Florida family law attorney could be pivotal to your case.
+There are many types of schedules that may be adopted that range from multi-week exchanges to daily exchanges.
+What is best for your family will depend on your circumstances and the best interests of the children.
+Let a Florida family law attorney help you figure this out.

 If one party intends to move more than 50 miles away, that party needs the court’s permission to do so when the parties have children.
 This is called a relocation.
-There are a number of factors that go into the determination of whether a parent or parent and children may relocate.
-Should a relocation be granted, a new parenting plan will be required.
-An attorney can help you navigate these issues and fight for you – whether you want to relocate or oppose the other party’s attempt to relocate.
+Several factors go into the determination of whether a parent or parent and children may relocate.
+Should relocation be granted, a new parenting plan will be required.
+A Florida family law attorney can help you navigate these issues and fight for you – whether you want to relocate or oppose the other party’s attempt to relocate.